Usman61-undercover/AI-ML-Internship-Tasks/task5/README.md

-# 🎫 Task C: Auto Tagging Support Tickets (Rule-Based NLP)
+# 🎫 Task 5: Auto Tagging Support Tickets (Rule-Based NLP)

 This repository contains the solution for **Task C** of the DevelopersHub Corporation AI/ML Engineering – Advanced Internship.
 The goal of this task is to automatically tag support tickets into appropriate categories using efficient and lightweight natural language processing (NLP) techniques — without the use of APIs or heavy machine learning models.